Ouranosinc/ESPO-R/README.md

 (4) times fewer data values for day 366.
 To remedy this problem, all simulations as well as the reference product are converted to this "noleap" calendar.
 A more detailed explanation of the adjustment process is given in [the documentation](Documentation/adjustment.pdf).

+## Data processing tools
+Production and regular updates of ESPO-R/G operational datasets represents a challenge in terms of computational resources.
+Ouranos has invested a great deal of effort in the development of powerful tools for this type of data processing via its [xclim software package](https://xclim.readthedocs.io/en/stable/) (Logan et al., 2021).
+Built upon the packages [xarray](https://xarray.dev/) and [dask](https://www.dask.org/), xclim benefits from simple-to-use parallelization and distributed computing tools and can be easily deployed in High Performance Computing (HPC) environments.

+This repository contains the code used to generate and analyze the ESPO-R datasets.
+In addition to xclim and other freely available python libraries, it also uses [xscen](https://github.com/Ouranosinc/xscen), a climate change scenario-building analysis framework, also being developed at Ouranos.
+This tool relies on data catalogs as handled by [intake-esm](https://intake-esm.readthedocs.io/en/latest/index.html) as well as on YAML configuration files with a simple but specific structure.
+The catalog files and all paths needed by the configuration are missing from this repository, since they are specific to the data architecture of the computer running the code.
+To reproduce ESPO-R, one will need:

+- `CORDEX.json` and `CORDEX.csv` :An intake-esm catalog, compatible with xscen, listing the daily CORDEX and CRCM5 datasets to use as inputs.
+- `project.json` and `project.csv`: An intake-esm catalog, compatible with xscen, listing the datasets created by this code.
+- `paths.yml`: A yaml file with the paths needed by the workflows. `template_paths.yml` shows an example of such a file, one only needs to replace the placeholders.

+This version of ESPO-R was created alongside the development of xscen, and it should be noted that different scripts were run with different pacakge versions, which are indicated at the top of the files.
+For these same reasons, `project.json` is not created anywhere in the scripts.
+It should be created after running `biasadjust.py` with `xscen.ProjectCatalog.create('project.json')` and filled with the scenarios through an appropriate call to `xscen.parse_directory`.

 ### Performance
 Bias-adjustment of climate simulations is a quest with many traps.
 In order to assess the improvements and regressions